gabe-burnette/character-counter/README.md

 # character-counter
-PWA character counter - created by Claude 3.5 Sonnet
+A one-shotted PWA character counter created by Claude 3.5 Sonnet